-Cognitive flexibility for kids refers to the mental ability to look at the situation from a different perspective, to pivot and make better decisions.
+Cognitive flexibility for kids (or flexible thinking for children) refers to the mental ability to look at the situation from a different perspective, to pivot and make better decisions.
 We are living in the 21st century, the era when everything changes so fast, it is vital that parents and school leaders organize activities for children to think flexibly to catch up with constant changes.
 In this blog, Skidos would like to discuss about what cognitive flexibility is, give several reasons why cognitive flexibility is a must-have 21st century skills for kids to master and recommend some tips to grow your child’s cognitive flexibilities.

 What is cognitive flexibility?

 Cognitive flexibility is about quickly adjusting to changes, looking at things differently and exploring new ways of doing things.
 When we think flexibly, we can easily adjust to new situations and deal with the changes in our routine.

 There is a big difference between a stuck thinker and a flexible thinker.
 A stuck thinker usually finds himself unable to change what he is thinking or doing, his mind is not open wide enough to receive or accept new array of thinking to adjust to an unplanned situation.
 He also does not know how to deal with possible changes or newly arising problems.

 If things may NOT go as you planned, this probably can get you frustrated, worried or mad.
 At that moment, a rigid thinker tends to complain, mourn, pout, cry, give up, refuse to apply new solutions to the problems.

 | >>> Read more: How do you practice initiative for your kids?